Rayin-saber/yinrui.github.io/_pages/about.md

 - Interpretable and trustworthy AI to advance health equity

 <font size="5"><b>Recent News</b></font>
+- [Jun.2024] Lin Li joined our lab as a PhD student, welcome!
+- [Apr.2024] Hongru Zhao accepted the PhD offer from Michigan State University, congratulations!
 - [Mar.2024] Our paper "An Interpretable Population Graph Network to Identify Rapid Progression of Alzheimer's Disease Using UK Biobank" was online at MedRxiv.
 - [Feb.2024] Our proposal "Semantic Embedded Graph Neural Networks to Unravel miRNA Targets in Colorectal Cancer" was funded by UF College of Medicine’s Office of Research and the Intelligent Clinical Care Center.
 - [Feb.2024] Our paper "EF-Net: Mental State Recognition by Analyzing Multimodal EEG-fNIRS via CNN" was accepted by MDPI Sensors.